Aghadoe Cathedral

 Aghadoe Cathedral was a church that may have been the seat of a bishop at Aghadoe, Ireland (later joined with the Bishopric of Ardfert).
 The now ruined cathedral overlooks the Lakes of Killarney from Aghadoe, a few miles from Killarney.
 Aghadoe may have been the site of a church as early as the seventh century, but extant remains are of a stone structure built in the eleventh and twelfth centuries.

-Scottish journalist Charles Mackay visited Famine Ireland in the summer of 1849 and traveled to Killarney.
+Scottish journalist Charles Mackay visited Famine Ireland in the summer of 1849 and travelled to Killarney.
 He comments extensively on the grounds around Aghadoe Cathedral and how they were being used as a burial site for famine victims from the local workhouse.
 Mackay notes that within the one-acre church grounds surrounding the cathedral, only a small corner was used for workhouse burials.
 He estimates that over the past three years, from 1846 to 1849, approximately 2,000 workhouse famine victims were buried here.
-Forty Years Recollections Charles Mackay, p.
-2:89–93.

 History

-Aghadoe, (Irish: Achadh Deo "place with two yews") may have begun as a pagan religious site.
+Aghadoe (Irish: Achadh Deo "place with two yews") may have begun as a pagan religious site.
 The site has also been associated with the fifth century missionary St. Abban, but seventh century ogham stones mark the first clear evidence of Aghadoe being used as an important site.
 St. Finian the Leper founded a monastery at Aghadoe in the seventh century.
 The first written record of a monastery dates from 939 AD in the Annals of Innisfallen where the Aghadoe monastery is referred to as the "Old Abbey."
 The monastery at Aghadoe had a close relationship with the one on nearby Innisfallen Island.
 Maelsuthain O'Carroll, one of Innisfallen's greatest scholars, was buried at Aghadoe after his death in 1010 AD, and a legend suggests that the two monasteries were connected by a causeway across Loch Lein.
 In 1027 the Annals make the first reference to a stone building on the site, noting the construction of Damh Liag Maenig (Maenach's house of stone).
 Construction on the round tower began the same year.
 Aghadoe witnessed the turbulence of the times.
 In 1061, an O'Cathail, the heir to the local dynasty of Eóganacht Locha Léin, was taken from the church and murdered.